What is a staph infection?

 - ensuring their bedding and towels are cleaned daily, with hot water and bleach, before their infection disappears.

 Invasive staph infections

-If you are at risk of developing an invasive staph infection, it is important to have a healthy lifestyle - a healthy diet, regular exercise, minimising alcohol and avoiding smoking and illicit drugs.
+If you are at risk of developing an invasive staph infection, it is important to have a healthy lifestyle, maintaining a healthy diet, regular exercise, minimising alcohol and avoiding smoking and illicit drugs.

-Washing your hands thoroughly after going to the bathroom, before and after preparing food and after being in a crowded area can also reduce your risk of developing the condition.
+Washing your hands thoroughly after going to the bathroom, before and after preparing food and after being in a crowded area can also reduce your risk of developing the infection.

 Staphylococcal food poisoning

 You can avoid food poisoning by ensuring that high standards of food hygiene are maintained throughout the cooking process.